The Town That Dreaded Sundown (1976 film)

+A metasequel of the same name was released in October 2014.

 Plot

 Before the "Phantom-attacks", which occurred about eight months after World War II, Texarkana was pleasant and citizens were preparing for a good future.
 On the night of Sunday, March 3, 1946, Sammy Fuller and Linda Mae Jenkins park on a lovers' lane.
 Soon, the hood of the car opens and closes and a man with a bag over his head with holes cut out for his eyes is seen holding wires he had yanked from the engine.
 While Sammy tries starting the car, the man breaks his window and pulls him out, cutting him on the broken glass.
 The man then gets inside the car with Linda.

 The next morning, Linda is found on the side of the road barely alive.
 While at the crime scene, Deputy Norman Ramsey reports that both victims are still alive.
 He leaves a message for Sheriff Barker to meet him at Michael-Meagher Hospital.
 At the hospital, a doctor tells Sheriff Barker that Linda was not raped but that her back, stomach, and breasts were "heavily bitten; literally chewed."
 At the police station, Barker suggests to Police Chief Sullivan to warn teens and college students from parking on lonely roads.

 On March 24, while investigating a lovers' lane in heavy rain, Ramsey hears gunshots and finds Howard W. "Buddy" Turner dead in a ditch and the corpse of his girlfriend, Emma Lou Cook, tied to a tree.
 Ramsey spots the hooded man escaping in a car.
 Panicked, the town sells out of guns and other home safety equipment.
 Sheriff Barker calls in help and tells Ramsey they are getting the most famous criminal investigator in the country, the "Lone Wolf" of the Texas Rangers, Captain J.D.
 Morales.
 After arriving, Morales explains he will be in charge of the investigation and calls the unidentified attacker a Phantom.
 Ramsey is assigned to assist Morales, and Patrolman A.C.
 "Sparkplug" Benson is to be his driver.

 At the barber shop, Ramsey explains to Morales his theory that the Phantom attacks every 21 days.
 The next attack falls on the day of a high school prom, and decoys are set up on the edges of town.
 After the dance, on April 14, trombone player Peggy Loomis leaves with her boyfriend Roy Allen.
 Despite her worries, they go to Spring Lake Park in the middle of town.
 When they leave, the Phantom jumps on the driver's door and pulls Roy out of the car, causing Peggy to crash.
 She flees as the Phantom beats Roy, but he catches her and ties her hands around a tree.
 Roy awakens, but is shot to death while attempting to escape.
 The Phantom attaches a pocket knife to the distal end of the slide of Peggy's trombone and kills her while "playing" the instrument by repeatedly projecting the slide-with-knife forward into her back while she is tied to the tree.